Macrometacorp/docs/docs/quickstart.md

 REMOVE @_key
 IN addresses
 ```

-If you run this query as-is, with no key, you will see an error message if no key is entered.
-This is necessary to create the API endpoint.
-API calls would provide a specific key.

 You have a full functional API for your app.
 [We made a front-end for you to take your new backend for a spin](https://github.com/Macrometacorp/tutorial-addressbook-restql).